nixterrimus/navToy/README.md

 ## General lessons learned

 - Think about screen as a whole component: figure out what the exit paths are from that screen and make them available via standard callback handler (`onNavigateToBadge(badgeName) => void`)
-- Build higher order components around those base screens that hook into the unique navigator- this makes it easier to choose different navigators
+- Build higher order components around those base screens that hook into the unique navigator- this makes it easier to choose different navigators: the wix v1/v2 versions of this code are very similar because this is a pattern that works well!